Ishant14/Large-Scale-Systems-Design-Explanation/README.md

 # Large-Scale-System-Design-

-Design descriptions of large scale systems for interview
+Explanations of how large systems are designed and scaled.